jayantsingh123/Enron-Project/README.md

 * It is threshold independent, and
 * It is independent of class distribution.

 In adition to above benefits, ROC approach can also be used to select a suitable threshold probability for classification problems.
 This will be discussed in later sections in more details.
 Coming back to the original problem of model asessment, a higher AUC indicates a better model.
 Using the Regularization approach, we obtained an AUC score of 0.7.
 This means that there is 70 percent probability that given a pair of positive and negative example, the model will give more weightage to the positive example.
+The ROC curve has been used to find the threshold probability, which maximizes the difference between true positive rate and false positive rate.
+Since the obtained threshold was quite small, the model provided perfect recall at the cost of low precision.
+In an attempt to improve the recall without sacrificing the precision, it is worthwhile attempting a better model.

+#### Feature Engineering
+It has been often seen that generating additional information from original set of attributes helps to increase the predictive ability of the model.
+Therefore, we attempt to generate additional information using original attributes.
+For the present analysis, we have defined new features involving ratio and sum of the features related to interaction among users.
+The new features include,
+* **ratio of from messages to received messages**: is the POI receiving more messages than he/she is sending.
+* **proportion_from_poi**: what proportion of messgaes received by an employee is from POI.
+* **total number of messages**: gives an overall activity of the employee
+* **shared with POI prop**: Out of all messages received, what fraction was shared with POI
+* **Bonus Salary Sum** : Sum of Bonus and Salary
+* **Bonus Salary Ratio** : Ratio of Bonus to Salary

+Since these engineered features are designed using thw original attributes, it makes sense to drop the original ones.
+Next, as a check, are we still suffering from multicollinearity?
+In the correlation matrix, following pairs seem to be highly correlated;

+* total payments and loan advance,
+* exercised stock options and total stock value.

+Since these features do not look similar in nature, it is bit strange for them to have high correlation.
+They are not similar in nature, hence we shdn't drop one of them blindly.
+It is a better idea to use Principal Component Analysis(PCA) here.

+#### Principal Component Analysis

+PCA approach helps to reduce the dimensionality of the data, while preserving the important information.
+It is based on the concept of Singular Value Decomposition (SVD) of the data matrix.
+Please refer to any classical work on Linear Algebra for details.
+For the present example, we apply PCA on one pair at a given time, and keep one vector (i.e. principal component).
+This hopefully preserves maximum variation in the data.
+Combining Feature Engineering, PCA together with basic Logistic Regression we obtain perfect recall but low precision.

+#### Random Forests

+Random forests have been a popular classification algorithm which is least likely to overfit because of averaging as well as low bias.
+On top of that, it has an in-built feature selection algorithm.
+To begin with, we will construct a simple random forest classifier.
+No feature engineering will be introduced.
+Only original set of features will be used.
+One of the main aspects of implementing Random Forests is selection of optimal value of the hyperparameters.
+For our discussion, we focus on tuning following hyper parameters; number of Decision trees(i.e. estimators), number of features selected for splitting at a tree node, and maximum depth of the tree.